AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-share.md

 1. Under _[!UICONTROL Shared Information]_, do the following:

    - To identify the shared account, enter a **[!UICONTROL Share Name]**.
-This name is for internal reference, and is visible only to you and the person with whom you share your account.
-Hint: do not enter a **Share Name** that begins with "CLOUD SHARED ACCESS FROM MAG XYX"
+This name is for internal reference and is visible only to you and the person with whom you share your account.
+(Do not enter a share name that begins with `CLOUD SHARED ACCESS FROM MAG XYX`.)
    - If you want to share your personal contact information with the new user, enter **[!UICONTROL Your Email]** and **[!UICONTROL Your Phone]**.

 1. Under _[!UICONTROL Grant Account Permissions]_, select the checkbox of each [!DNL Commerce] product and service that you want to share.